anatawa12/AvatarOptimizer/README.md

 Merges one or more SkinnedMeshRenderer and MeshRenderers into one SkinnedMeshRenderer.

+You should add MergeSkinnedMesh onto new GameObject with SkinnedMeshRenderer without specified Mesh.

 This component will merge mesh, bones, and BlendShapes but other settings will not be modified.
 Please edit SkinnedMeshRenderer component attached to same GameObject as MergeSkinnedMesh to set AnchorOverride or else.